 • Positioned close to wood or dark-colored surfaces

-• Basically anywhere with low light!
+• Basically anywhere with pocket or low light

 Low-fuss Locations